bikeshgyawali/Chess-Project/docs/dev_log.md

 I worked on a rudimentary move function for the board.
 It is not a good solution yet, but i just want to see it work for now.

 As the project is getting larger and larger I am finding it harder to maintain.
 The logic feels hard to follow through even though I am trying my best to use OOP principles and functional programming principles.
 Wonder how much worse it would be if I did not use those.

+I also am starting working on the validation of piece moves right now, dont think it will be finished by today though.